eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

     alt: Dublin Bus driving down a street in Dublin
     caption: Photo by <a href="https://unsplash.com/@baumnico?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nico Baum</a> on <a href="https://unsplash.com/s/photos/dublin-bus?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 ---
 Bus Connects is a plan by the National Transport Agency (NTA) to overhaul a number of areas of transportation in Dublin.
 The plan is made up of 10 distinct plans that all share the same branding.
+I know nothing about branding so maybe this was a good idea, but to me it just looks it caused a bunch of confusion for the general public, with people unable to separate on part of the plan from the others.

-[In the words of the NTA, these are](https://busconnects.ie/about/):
+Either way, these 10 plans, [in the words of the NTA, are](https://busconnects.ie/about/):

 > * Building a network of new bus corridors to make journey's faster and more reliable.
 > * New network of cycle lanes/tracks.